softwareengel/softwareengel.github.io/_posts/2026-04-11-sql-trainer.md

 ---
 layout: post
-title: "SQL Trainer for Academic and Play: a zero-install SQLite playground that runs in your browser"
+title: "SQL Trainer for Academic and Play: a zero-install WASM SQLite playground that runs in your browser - Done in 2 Days"
 categories:
   - WASM
   - SQL